 Yes, our students' safety is our primary concern, and we have carefully planned to ensure all aspects of safety throughout the project.
 Our contractor has a detailed health and safety plan and will be taking additional efforts to secure the construction site with hoarding and fencing.
 Efforts will be made to control dust, noise, and site dangers.
 Whenever possible, the most disruptive work will be scheduled outside school hours.
 Our contractor will be providing a dedicated full time site supervisor whose primary responsibility is maintaining a safe environment for the students, teachers, staff, neighbours, and construction workers.

 How long will this project take?

 The project has been carefully planned to minimize disruptions to student learning, and it will be completed over two summers and one school year.
-Construction preparations began in May 2017 and the project will be completed by Fall 2018.
+Construction preparations began in May 2017 and the project will be completed by the end of 2018.

 Will this be disruptive to the learning experience?